Head Coach Allora Miller

 Her first season with the Lady Rangers in 2017 saw a No-Hitter thrown, series split with Nationally Ranked Southern Arkansas, and two Great American Conference Honorable Mention Accolades.
-The 2018 season her staff received two conference pitcher of the week awards, GAC Honorable Mention, All Conference Second Team, 10 GAC All-Academic Honors, 8 Division II Athletic Directors Association Academic awards, 9 Easton/NFCA Scholar Athletes, and a team GPA of 3.3 ranking high in Division II athletics teams across the country.
+In the 2018 season, her staff received two conference pitcher of the week awards, GAC Honorable Mention, All-Conference Second Team, 10 GAC All-Academic Honors, 8 Division II Athletic Directors Association Academic awards, 9 Easton/NFCA Scholar-Athletes, and a team GPA of 3.3 - ranking high in Division II athletics teams across the country.

-Over the four season she collected over 350+ community service hours for her team.
+Over four seasons, she has collected over 350+ community service hours for her team.

 Prior to joining her alma matter, Miller spent time coaching and playing professionally oversees in the Austrian Softball League.
 Her first season began shortly after the end of her collegiate career in 2015 and last through the fall of 2016.